rblancarte/DualBluetooth/README.md

 # Pairing Bluetooth Devices in Dual Boot with Linux Ubuntu and Windows 10/11
+Currently shamelessly coppied from another github account - I want to modify for my own needs

 ## Introduction
 This guide provides updated instructions for pairing Bluetooth devices (such as keyboards or mice) in a dual-boot environment with Linux Ubuntu and Windows 10/11, incorporating community feedback and suggestions.